-International folk legends Blowzabella celebrate 40 years with a weekend of workshops, sessions, concerts and dances at Halsway Manor – INCLUDING THIS EVENING DANCE/CONCERT AT CROWCOMBE VILLAGE HALL.
+International folk legends Blowzabella celebrate 40 years with a weekend of workshops, sessions, concerts and dances at Halsway Manor – including this evening dance/concert.
 Plus special guests – Naragonia (Belgium), and the Blowzabella Workshop Dance Orchestra.

 The band prefer to play where people can dance.
 At a typical Blowzabella gig there are songs, dance music, and songs you can dance to.
 The variety of the arrangements and the mixture of unusual and more usual instruments provides plenty to enjoy whether you’re out there dancing or sitting on the side-lines and listening.